Main stage shows

 A team of roughly fifty theatre educators and professionals is sent out in pairs to view each show.
 They are asked to invite the best that they see, and no other limitations are set for them.
-Each is required to submit a four-page critique form that offers their perceptions on all aspects of each production.
+Each is required to submit a lengthy critique and itemized score that offers their perceptions on all aspects of each production.

 Do sponsors have a say in which shows are presented in the main stage venues?